 In pesantren, most of the activities concerned with the development of spirituality.
 In Islam, religion as a whole becomes the way to understand the life since Islam has a mission to teach Muslims with the principles of taqwa, siddiq, amanah, tabligh, fathanah, faith, morality, visionary, discipline, and empathy.
 When Muslims have some of these characteristics, they can be claimed as spiritualist people.
 However, since having those label in life is not easy, the whole life of Muslims become the process of making their self being firm to those characters.
 All activities optimally are the process to follow the guidance of God.

 All the expression of transcendental relation to God has social impacts in life.
 Therefore, all religious activities can be realised as spiritual activities.
-Usually, in the afternoon the students join the preaching given by the kyai as well as in the morning they perform morning prayer and recite the Qur’an.
-Keeping prayers together in the mosque and fasting are also the routine activities kept by santri.
+Usually, in the afternoon, the students join the preaching given by the kyai as well as in the morning they perform morning prayer and recite the Qur’an.
+Keeping prayers together in the mosque and fasting are also the routine activities followed by santri.
 All these transcendental activities influence social relations within the society where the Muslims have to perform peace and right attitude wherever they are.
 For instance, Islam teaches how to respect and appreciate others.
 In Islam, tolerance is very substantial, and it teaches followers to be far away from violence and from killing others.

 By joining routine preachings, the santri are expected to understand the Islamic way of life comprehensively.
 They will understand how the Islamic perspective in building relations with God, angels, and social life.
 Therefore, those joining the preaching understand how to interact with parents, neighbour, friends, Muslims, non-muslims, and all people.
 Furthermore, the more santri recite and understand Qur’an, the more they know how Islam has guided their attitude and behaviour in life.

 Regarding the activities of prayers and fasting, Islam also teaches Muslims how to respond to the development of their society.
 All activities and statement in prayer started by saying Allahu akbar (Allah is the greatest) in the prayer, until salam (by saying peace be upon you) are the principle to create peaceful life within the society.
 Saying Allah is the greatest indicated that Muslims realise that they are small in front of Allah so that they will not be arrogant.
-Also by saying, peace be upon you at the end of prayer depicted that Muslim should never disturb the others, for example by being a part of the terrorist movement.
+Also, by saying, peace be upon you at the end of prayer depicted that Muslim should never disturb the others, for example by being a part of the terrorist movement.

 By the development and the concern of pesantren toward the spirituality, it is clear that the transcendental relations developed in the institution give positive effect for the santri and the people living within pesantren with tolerance values.
 Therefore, spirituality can be a prominent modality for facing terrorism.